 The 9th World Congress for Hair Research just ended in Miami and there is a surprising lack of online publicly available information regarding key developments.
 Some companies often publish their presentations on their websites several days after the end of such conferences, so I will update this post in the next week as new information comes out.

-— Update: Below is the unbelievable before and after image from Histogen’s Dr. Gail Naughton’s presentation that everyone is talking about.
+— Update: Below is the unbelievable before and after image from Histogen’s Dr. Gail Naughton’s presentation that everyone is talking about (Edit: Image was later removed from source site).
 I just wish they got someone other than Dr. Ziering to also conduct these trials since we have had some issues in the past with Dr. Ziering’s “stem cell” hair loss treatment website loading, then not loading, then shifting to a new address, then not loading again etc… Then there is also this.
 I would be a lot more confident if more than one physician displayed similar results.

 — Update: Hellouser’s Youtube channel.

 — Update: Spencer Kobren’s interview with Histogen’s Dr. Gail Naughton, including all her slides.
 Very encouraging and an absolute must see!